 The following strategies can also help merchants prepare for spikes in traffic and sales:

 Merchants must continue to invest in education and community-building opportunities to grow their businesses and stay ahead of evolving subscription trends.
-Along with live and virtual events such as SubSummit, level up your subscription knowledge by reading our May 2022 Subscription Commerce Conversion Index.
+Along with live and virtual events such as SubSummit, level up your subscription knowledge by reading our April 2023 Subscription Commerce Readiness Report.
 The research dives into the state of subscription commerce and highlights what merchants can do to keep subscribers happy for the long haul.